 - (A) Applicability.
-Except where other applicability provisions are set forth, the provisions in this-section 95488(c)(5) shall apply to all Tier 1 and all Tier 2 Method 2A and Method 2B fuel pathway applications.
-These provisions in this section shall not apply to Tier 2 Lookup Table applications. - (B) After Within 60 calendar days of receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer shall advise the applicant in writing either that the application is complete or incomplete.
+Except where other applicability provisions are set forth, the provisions in section 95488(c)(5) shall apply to all Tier 1 and all Tier 2 Method 2A and Method 2B fuel pathway applications.
+These provisions shall not apply to Tier 2 Lookup Table applications. - (B) After receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer shall advise the applicant in writing either that the application is complete or incomplete.
 If it is deemed to be incomplete, the Executive Officer shall identify which of the requirements enumerated in this section have not been met.
 Applicants advised that their applications are incomplete may submit additional information in response to the Executive Officer's findings, and request a new completeness evaluation.
 If the Executive Officer again deems the application to be incomplete, the applicant may again submit additional information, and again request a new completeness determination.
 This process may repeat until the application is deemed to be complete, or 180 calendar days have elapses from the date on which the Executive Office received the initial application, whichever occurs first.
-If the applicant is unable to achieve a complete application within this 180 calendar-day period, the application shall be denied and the applicant shall be informed in writing of that denial. - (C) Once an application is deemed to be complete, the Executive Officer will evaluate that application to determine whether it has met all requirements necessary for certification. - (D) At any point, and from time to time, during the formal evaluation process, the Executive Officer may request in writing additional information or clarification from the applicant. - (E) If the Executive Officer is unable to reach a certification determination, as provided in this subsection, the application will be denied without prejudice.
-Applications denied without prejudice may be revised and resubmitted for a new certification evaluation.
+If the applicant is unable to achieve a complete application within this 180 calendar-day period, the application shall be denied and the applicant shall be informed in writing of that denial. - (C) Once an application is deemed to be complete, the Executive Officer will evaluate that application to determine whether it has met all requirements necessary for certification. - (D) At any point, and from time to time, during the formal evaluation process, the Executive Officer may request in writing additional information or clarification from the applicant.